Edited by: Keri Stooksbury

-Hot Tip: For other ways to earn Japan Airlines miles, read our best ways to earn JAL miles.
+Hot Tip: For other ways to earn Japan Airlines miles, read our guide on the best ways to earn JAL miles.
 If you need some other ways to use your Mileage Bank miles, check out our best ways to redeem Japan Airlines miles.

-Another great way to book British Airways first class is through the Alaska Airlines Mileage Plan program.
+Another great way to book British Airways first class is through Alaska Airlines Mileage Plan.
 British Airways flights between North America and either Europe, Africa, or the Middle East are bookable on the Alaska Airlines website.

-Flying between North America and Europe will cost 70,000 Alaska Miles each way.
-North America to or from either Africa or the Middle East will cost 80,000 miles each way.
+Flying between North America and Europe will cost 70,000 Alaska miles each way, while flying between North America and Africa or the Middle East will cost 80,000 miles each way.
 Fuel surcharges from British Airways are collected when booking with Alaska miles as well.

 To book, go to Alaska’s website and follow these simple steps:

-Not only are Alaska’s award prices often better than BA’s own, but you can also book a stopover on your award redemption.
+Not only are Alaska’s award prices often better than BA’s, but you can also book a stopover on your award redemption.

-We like AA because of their reasonable award rates to Europe in business class.
+We like American Airlines’ AAdvantage program in this scenario primarily because of its reasonable award rates to Europe in first class.
 You will be able to fly for 85,000 miles each way.
 Unfortunately, you will be on the hook for all fuel surcharges, as AA passes them on for BA flights.

-You’ll do best searching for award availability on BA.com instead of AA.com.
+Your best bet for finding award availability is through BA.com rather than AA.com.
 American is known for hiding partner availability, especially for routes that it operates its own flights on.

 Here’s the best way to search for award availability:

-For other ways to earn American Airlines miles, read our best ways to earn AA miles.
-If you need other ways to use your AA miles, check out our best ways to redeem American Airlines miles.
+Hot Tip: For other ways to earn American Airlines miles, read our guide on the best ways to earn AA miles.
+If you need other ways to use your AA miles, check out the best ways to redeem American Airlines miles.

 Cathay Pacific’s Asia Miles, for example, also uses a distance-based award chart that has some great sweet spot redemptions.
 Asia Miles is a complex program with many different award charts depending on which partners you are flying with, but if you’re only looking for British Airways flights, then they are bookable online.
-They do impose fuel surcharges on awards.
+The program does impose fuel surcharges on awards.